Research

 Recently funded by the NSF: Conference on text production and comprehension by human and artificial intelligence

-The workshop convenes a group of experts who share their latest research on how humans and artificial intelligence systems comprehend and generate written language.
-Participants discuss their findings, identifying key challenges, exploring possible solutions, and map future research directions.
-Through dialogue between the cognitive, linguistic, and technological perspectives, researchers examine the underlying cognitive processes when humans and artificial intelligence collaborate on text-based tasks.
-They investigate the potential for artificial intelligence language models to support the development of reading and writing skills and personalized learning experiences.
-In-depth break-out sessions and full-group discussions foster cross-disciplinary teamwork.
-This project allows participants to further understand the interaction between human cognition and artificial intelligence when engaging with written texts across educational and professional settings.
+The workshop convened a group of experts who share their latest research on how humans and artificial intelligence systems comprehend and generate written language.
+Participants discussed their findings, identified key challenges, explored possible solutions, and mapped future research directions.
+Through dialogue between the cognitive, linguistic, and technological perspectives, researchers examined the underlying cognitive processes when humans and artificial intelligence collaborate on text-based tasks.
+They investigated the potential for artificial intelligence language models to support the development of reading and writing skills and personalized learning experiences.
+This project allowed participants to further understand the interaction between human cognition and artificial intelligence when engaging with written texts across educational and professional settings.

 Link to NSF award summary.